mahendrapaipuri/ceems/website/docs/installation/containers.md

 # Containers

-CEEMS is distributed as container images as well published on [DockerHub](https://hub.docker.com/r/mahendrapaipuri/ceems) and [Quay](https://quay.io/repository/mahendrapaipuri/ceems).
-All the CEEMS components are distributed in a single container image.
+CEEMS is distributed as container images as well, published on [DockerHub](https://hub.docker.com/r/mahendrapaipuri/ceems) and [Quay](https://quay.io/repository/mahendrapaipuri/ceems).
+All CEEMS components are distributed in a single container image.

-Container images are published for every released version using release version as container tag.
-Besides, the `main` branch is also published with `main` tag.
+Container images are published for every released version using the release version as the container tag.
+Besides, the `main` branch is also published with the `main` tag.
 The `latest` tag always points to the latest stable release.

-## Pulling container
+## Pulling Container

-Container images can be pulled either from DockerHub or Quay using
+Container images can be pulled from either DockerHub or Quay:

 ```bash
 docker pull mahendrapaipuri/ceems:latest